 At the center of this course are texts by women authors from various European countries written during the eighteenth through the twentieth centuries.
-Students consider the kinds of writings published by women, the audiences women wrote for, their motivations for writing, and the accessibility or popularity of their writings.
+Students consider the kinds of writings published by women, their audiences and motivations and the accessibility or popularity of their writings.
 Close analysis and discussion of individual texts lead students to consider variations of these factors between countries and time periods.

-Multicultural Children's Literature ENGL 9048 3 cr.
+Multicultural Children's Literature

-This course focuses on contemporary multicultural children's literature and requires students to learn and apply appropriate interpretive strategies for understanding the texts and cultural contexts.
+This course focuses on contemporary multicultural children's literature and requires students to learn and apply appropriate interpretive strategies for understanding texts and cultural contexts.
 Students gain and demonstrate a firm understanding of the major critical issues regarding multicultural children's literature and formulate and support personal responses to these issues.

-The World Novel to 1914ENGL 90493 cr.
+The World Novel to 1914

-This course examines significant novels outside the American/English literary canon representing the development of the form.
-Selected authors may include comic (Soseki), romantic (Sand), realist (Balzac, Flaubert), and psychological (de Assis, Micha'lis).
-Students explore the historical, cultural, political, and social milieu that shaped each writer and text.
+This course examines significant novels outside the American/English literary canon in translation representing the development of the form.
+Selected authors may include comic, romantic (Sand), realist (Balzac, Flaubert), and psychological (de Assis, Micha'lis).

-20th-Century British and American Poetry
+20th-Century British and American Poetry ENGL 9052

 This seminar explores the works of poets such as Auden, H.D., Lowell, Plath, Roethke, Kinnell, Rich, Heaney, Bishop, Walcott, and Hughes.
-Students make presentations on assigned topics.
-Attendance at live and filmed poetry readings is a feature of the course.
+Students make presentations on assigned topics and may also be required to attend live and filmed poetry readings.

-Modern Irish Literature ENGL 9055 3 cr.
+Modern Irish Literature

-This seminar concentrates on two of the following three groupings: major works by three Irish poets such as Yeats, Heaney, Muldoon; major works by three Irish fiction writers such as Joyce, O'Connor, O'Faolain; major works by three Irish playwrights such as Synge, O'Casey, Friel.
+This seminar concentrates on major works by Irish poets such as Yeats, Heaney, Muldoon, Irish fiction writers such as Joyce, O'Connor, O'Faolain and Irish playwrights such as Synge, O'Casey, Friel.

-Contemporary World Literature ENGL 9058 3 cr.
+Contemporary World Literature